WDI-SEA/notes/00-config-deployment/deploy-django/readme.md

 ## Set up Database Settings

+There's no one way to do this, but you'll eventually find that you need different settings between a development environment and a production environment.
 We'll need to set up our database settings in `settings.py` to be configured for our production environment.
 These settings will be different than our development environment settings.
 There are a couple ways to go about this.

 First option is that you can comment/uncomment the production code right before you push each time.
 This can get tedious after awhile.

 The second option is to make separate settings.py files for development and production environments.

+The third option is to make an environment variable that you check in your settings.py file and load things you need within conditional statements.

+The fourth option is to use a third party tool that handles it for you.

-> NOTE: In a professional setting, you'll have a test environment too!
-Test environments typically mirror production and act as a staging environment so that code doesn't go straight from development to production.
+> NOTE: In a professional setting, you'll have a test environment (and possibly a staging environment) too!
+Test environments typically mirror production and act as a place you can test things outside of your local machine so that code doesn't go straight from development to production.

 #### Splitting up settings

-...TODO
+This website has [directions and code examples for all three options](https://www.webforefront.com/django/configuredjangosettings.html).
+Enjoy!

 ## Lock that Pipfile